-2020 may have been a pretty rough year, but the wireless headphone market has never been hotter.
+The wireless headphone market has never been hotter.
 Looking for a new set of on-ear wireless headphones with noise canceling?
-Here’s a roundup of four of the top sets available in late 2020, plus pros and cons for each.
+Here’s a roundup of four of the top sets available in late 2022, plus pros and cons for each.

 Now, on to the reviews!